mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ##### Ready Weapon (I)

 A character may ready a weapon by using this action.
 This includes drawing and readying a firearm; pulling a melee weapon from a sheath or pocket; taking out and readying a grenade or throwing knife; or any other kind of weapon preparation.
 Almost all weapons require this action before they are ready for use, though many times it occurs before combat even starts.
-Small weapons such as throwing knives and shuriken can be readied in bunches, with a total number equal to the character’s Agility attribute pulled into the character’s off-hand with a single Ready Weapon action.
+Small weapons such as throwing knives and shuriken can be readied in bunches, with a total number equal to the character’s Quickness attribute pulled into the character’s off-hand with a single Ready Weapon action.

 ##### Reload Weapon (I)